-Deploy resources with Resource Manager templates and Azure portal
+Deploy resources with ARM templates and Azure portal

 Deploying Azure resources by using the Azure portal usually involves two steps: